-Houston ConnectSmart is a multi-year program, funded in part by a grant from FHWA ATCMTD program, with overarching goals of reducing congestion, optimizing available transportation capacity, and managing demand.
-ConnectSmart is introducing and deploying an advanced mobility platform, a onestop shop for user's multimodal mobility options.
-ConnectSmart is made available to Houston region users through a mobile application that will provide the medium for introducing Active Demand Management (ADM) strategies to further enable the region's Transportation Systems Management & Operations (TSMO) regional goals to be achieved.
+Houston ConnectSmart is a multi-year program with the overarching goal of reducing congestion, optimizing available transportation capacity, and managing demand.
+ConnectSmart is introducing and deploying an advanced mobility platform, made available to Houston region users through a mobile application that will provide the medium for introducing Active Demand Management (ADM) strategies to further enable the region's Transportation Systems Management & Operations (TSMO) regional goals to be achieved.

-The ConnectSmart app (available for download in the app stores) leverages artificial intelligence and behavioral economics to encourage commuters to make congestion-relieving choices.
-In addition to allowing travelers to combine multiple mode options into a seamless trip experience, ConnectSmart provides predictive travel times and turn-by-turn navigation for a wide range of modes, nearby parking and bikeshare availability, toll fees, digital transit ticketing, emergency roadside services, and more.
-Through diverse engagement techniques, ConnectSmart encourages positive travel behavior changes such as leaving a little earlier or later than normal to avoid traffic (reducing congestion impacts), taking an alternate route, or utilizing alternative modes of travel like public transit, carpooling, vanpooling, and biking (reducing VMT).
-By connecting detailed information with rich app features, ConnectSmart empowers its users to help improve traffic congestion, air quality, safety, efficiency, and system performance within the Houston region (and rewards them for doing so).
+ConnectSmart's app will encourage congestion relieving choices by providing users with available multimodal travel choices, predictive travel times, turn-by-turn navigation by mode, parking information, travel costs and mobile payment options, while leveraging behavioral change through Artificial Intelligence.
+Travel behavior changes would include making a trip at a less congested time by leaving earlier or later (reducing congestion impacts) taking an alternate route, or utilizing alternative modes of travel like public transit, carpooling, vanpooling, and biking (reducing VMT).
+By providing this information and more in the ConnectSmart app, users can help improve traffic congestion, air quality, safety, efficiency, and system performance within the Houston region and be rewarded for them.

-In addition, ConnectSmart fosters agency collaborations, including ongoing integrations with H-GAC's, Houston METRO's, and Houston TranStar's programs, services, and data.
-Most importantly, transportation agencies will be provided with multi-sourced data and analytics to better support decision making, demand management, and increase access and connections to employment, education, essential services, among other destinations to provide for greater opportunities.
+In addition, ConnectSmart will foster agency collaborations, including ongoing integrations with H-GAC's, Houston METRO's, and Houston TranStar's programs, services, and data.
+Most important, transportation agencies will be provided with multi-sourced data and analytics to better support decision making, demand management, and increase access and connections to employment, education, essential services, among other destinations to provide for greater opportunities.